indah0503/Wi-Fi-Network-Stability-and-Performance-Monitoring-System/README.md

 ## Note Improvement
 However, I identified scalability limitations in this approach and proposed a redesigned data model using a unified fact table with device identifiers to improve maintainability and query performance.

+### Data Modeling & System Design Insights
+* Implemented an initial schema using device-specific tables to simplify early-stage data ingestion and isolate data streams per device.
+* Identified scalability and maintainability limitations in this approach as data volume increased.
+* Proposed an optimized relational data model by consolidating data into a unified fact table structure with device identifiers, improving query efficiency and reducing redundancy.
+* Designed entity relationships between devices, access points, and scan records to support scalable data processing and analytical queries.
+* Applied data normalization principles and considered indexing strategies for performance optimization in real-time data retrieval.